Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Discussion

-From Fig.~\ref{fig:galaxymapkin}, we find that several Voronoi bins have large absolute $h_3$ and $h_4$ true values (e.g., central region and the thick disk).
-These higher-order moments are not well constrained when SNR is relatively low \citep{2004PASP..116..138C, 2021ApJ...921....8P}.
-Therefore, \ppxf{} with keyword \verb'bias' will penalize them towards lower absolute values during the fitting to make the LOSVD towards a Gaussian.
+From Fig.~\ref{fig:galaxymapkin}, we find that several Voronoi bins have large absolute $h_3$ and $h_4$ true values (e.g., central region and the thick disk), which will not be well constrained when SNR is relatively low \citep{2004PASP..116..138C, 2021ApJ...921....8P}.
+Therefore, \ppxf{} with keyword \texttt{bias} will penalize them towards lower absolute values during the fitting to make the LOSVD towards a Gaussian shape.
 However, using different penalizations can result in different kinematic measurements (see full analysis using SAMI galaxies by \citealt{2017ApJ...835..104V}).
-In our case, when $h3$ and $h4$ are larger than 0.15/0.2 the Gauss-Hermite approximation no longer works well, so differences are expected.
+In our case, when the LOSVD is strongly non-Gaussian, the Gauss-Hermite approximation no longer works well and large $h3$ and $h4$ could be obtained.
 Therefore, we turn off the penalization of these higher-order moments and re-measure the kinematics, and show the results in the second row of Fig.~\ref{fig:kinvsdispersionallcase}.
 A spatially distributed map can also be seen in Fig.~\ref{appfig:galaxymapkin_nopenal} of the Appendix~\ref{appendix:morefigures}.
 After turning off penalization, both $h_3$ and $h_4$ from \ppxf{} are visually closer to the true values in Fig.~\ref{appfig:galaxymapkin_nopenal}.
-However, the second row of Fig.~\ref{fig:kinvsdispersionallcase} still shows similar trends of \vlos{} and \dispersion{}, and $h_3$ and $h_4$ are very scattered, which indicates penalization is not the cause of the systematic offsets.
+However, the second row of Fig.~\ref{fig:kinvsdispersionallcase} still shows similar trends to the first row, and the four moments are more scattered, which indicates penalization is not the cause of the systematic offsets.